emredagli/osm-searcher/README.md

+## OSM Searcher

-The purpose of this project to show OpenStreetMap features on the map.
+The purpose of this project is to show filtered OpenStreetMap features on the map.

+User can select a "key" value and application shows OSM features on the list and on the map.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The nominatim api is used to show places.
+The [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) is used to fetch OSM data on the map.

-Mapbox GL JS is used for map api.
+Mapbox GL JS map is used.

 React Bootstrap is used for UI framework.

+## OSM Features

+OSM vector data contains features and its properties.
+Properties are ["key"="value"] pairs.
+Please check the important pairs on [Map Features](https://wiki.openstreetmap.org/wiki/Map_Features) OSM Wiki page.

-## Use Cases
+## Use Case

+Actors: User, Application

+### User
+#### Selects an OSM key
-Users can search the places on the map.
+* Users can select an OSM key and hits the search button

+#### Interacts with the search results
-* Users can make query for zoom levels > 14.
+* Users can select a search result on the list.
-* Users can enter feature type defined on OSM: https://wiki.openstreetmap.org/wiki/Map_Features
+* Users can deselect the last selection (like toggle button)

-Users can interact with the results
+#### Interacts with the map
-* Users can select the features on the map.
+* User can move, zoom on the map.

+### Application
+#### Shows the initial data
+* To show initial data on the map, one of the API result is saved.
+* Initially, related search key is selected on the search box.

+#### Makes the search
+* API parameters are prepared based on the visible area on the map and selected key.
+* Make API request to https://overpass-api.de/api/interpreter.

+#### Blocks the search on some cases
+* To reduce API call result size, zoom level 14 and high is allowed.

-System can show the search results
+#### Shows the search results
+* The API results be displayed on the list.
+* The API results be also displayed on the map.

+#### Displays the selected feature
-* System will display the query results on the map.
-Results can be point, polygon or linesegment
+* Based on the selected feature, application highlights other related features on the map.
-* System will higlight the feature on the map on mouseovers
+* The map will be centered on the selected feature coordinate.
-* System will show popup on the map if user selects the feature on the map
+* Application also shows a popup on the map at the selected feature location.

+## Faced Problems & Solutions
+### API decision
+I first plan to make api calls by using Nominatim (https://wiki.openstreetmap.org/wiki/Nominatim) search api.
+But in this case it is hard to categorize the results.
+So I decided to use the Overpass API.

+### Unit Tests For React & Mapbox GL JS
+I found mapbox-gl-js-mock (https://github.com/mapbox/mapbox-gl-js-mock) but I took some errors might be related with version.

+## Feature Works

 ## Available Scripts